Pashmen/django_chat/README.md

 # django_chat

-This chat is a part of my Django project.
-At this moment purpose of this project to show my skills and this code doesn't work without other parts of my project
+This is a standalone project where there's messages application (instant messaging).

 Using Django, Postgresql, Redis, WebSockets